department-stockholm/svgsus/README.md

 - `codeIndent` - a string of whitespace to be used for indentation
 - `compressed` - whether the output should have its whitespace stripped

+#### `svgsus.svgsymbol.convert(svg, options={})`

+Generates a SVG symbol in a "Spritesheet".
+It can then easily be used in HTML documents using svg `<use />`-tags.

+Options:

+- `name` - the id of the symbol in the sheet
+- `stripStyle` - whether to remove any style tags from the SVG so it's stylable using CSS.
+- `codeIndent` - a string of whitespace to be used for indentation
+- `compressed` - whether the output should have its whitespace stripped

 #### `svgsus.css.convert(svg, options={})`

 Generates CSS class with a background using the SVG as a data-uri.